jkarakas/Create-a-Tableau-Story-/Write-Up.md

 After receiving the feedback I made the following changes:

-- Removed the slope graph to simplfy the interface and make the visualization more focused.
+- Removed the slope graph to simplify the interface and make the visualization more focused.
 - Added istructions at the top regarding the interaction.
-- Added a main story as annotation to each line chart  to give emphasis to the key findings and gide the user.
+- Added a main story as annotation to each line chart  to give emphasis to the key findings and guide the user.
 - I omited the choice to change the time interval as it added complexity and made the annotation of the regions  not possible.
 - Added start and end annotation to individual countries.
 - Increased size of dropdown header to make it more visible.